-Even the ugliest of individuals can be assured that they are beautiful, attractive beings that deserve much attention from others.
-So is the delusion of not being "good enough" when it comes to the matters of the current structure of one's body, even if their body, in practice, is completely okay on both medical and aesthetic aspects.
+Even the most beautiful people can be convinced that they are ugly, worthless scum.
+Even the ugliest people can be assured that they are beautiful, attractive beings that deserve much attention from others.
+This is because the delusion of not being "good enough" when it comes to the matters of the current structure of one's body can exist, even if their body is completely okay on both medical and aesthetic aspects.

 Why should a collective at large care for how its individuals view their bodies?
 If you believe, correctly or incorrectly, that you are an ugly being, it’s not the responsibility of others to change that perception of yours, when this perception is your own conscious or unconscious, cognitive choice.
 Of course, we can promote positive body image, but the attempt to force upon someone the belief that they are beautiful, when they are clearly convinced they are not, is likely to be a waste of both time and resources.

-Advocating a healthier lifestyle, therefore, is a far more productive thing we can do either as individuals to our peers, parents to our kids, teachers to our students, content creators to our followers and so forth.
+Advocating a healthier lifestyle, therefore, is a far more productive thing we can do either as individuals to our peers, parents to our kids, teachers to our students, content creators to our followers, and so forth.
 Eventually it might even positively influence the current state of people's body images across the world or within our local communities, in the long run.

 In other words, you can gather people from various locations in the world, show them a large selection of different people, and they're likely to answer different options as when it comes to who within that selection is the most handsome.
-In places such as in Tajikistan, for example, people with unibrows are considered physically attractive to and by two genders.
+In places such as in Tajikistan, for example, people with unibrows are considered physically attractive to both genders.
 Another example are models that are so thin that they are regarded as "skeletons", even though they are used by industries as an ideal form of the (female) human body.

 And if we are talking about models --- what is actually a model, beyond the fact that they, allegedly, provide examples to how people should look and be built like?
 They are just human collars, serving exclusively as carriers of different clothes and other accessories.
 And yet, the job of being a model is probably one of the most luxurious jobs to have in this day and age of the financially-materialistic herd mentality.

 So is the delusion people live by when they think of themselves beyond the mental material, for both positive and negative sides of said delusion when it comes to the human body.
 Some believe they should look better even if they are more beautiful than the average individual, contrary to major opinion, while others are convinced they're entitled to gain admiration for something they don't actually have, but believe they have it in prosperity.